 As a regulated Traditional Non-land Use Control MS4 Operator, Ulster County is required to develop, implement, and revise as needed a Stormwater Management Program (SWMP) that satisfies the requirements for each of six required program components, known as minimum control measures (MCMs).
-A Traditional Non-land Use Control MS4 refers to a municipal entity without land use control (usually a county).
+Revisions occur when goals are met or updated, staffing changes, or funding changes.
+A Traditional Non-Land Use Control MS4 refers to a municipal entity without land use control (usually a county).
 The MS4 Operator must identify Pollutants of Concern (POCs), waterbodies of concern, and specific practices that reduce pollutants in stormwater to the maximum extent practicable (MEP).
-Measurable goals have to be established and management practices have to be implemented to achieve those goals for each of the MCMs.
+Measurable goals must be established, and management practices have to be implemented to achieve those goals for each of the MCMs.